BCLab-UNM/netlogo-swarmathon/README.md

 # netlogo-swarmathon
-This is a series of 5 tutorial modules created in NetLogo that prepare the user for participation in the NetLogo Division of the NASA Swarmathon.
+This is a series of 4 tutorial modules [Sw1-4] created in NetLogo that prepare the user for participation in the HS Division of the 2017 NASA Swarmathon.
+One additional module, [Sw5], serves as the base for the participant's competition submission.

 # Contents
 <b>Swarmathon 1 (Intro to bio-inspired search)</b><br>